himanshu608/MERNchat/README.md

-In this application I am using Reactjs for frontend, Node and expressjs for backend, socket-io and socket-io-client for real time data transfer between frontend and backend, And mongoose to store data to MongoDb.
+In this application I am using Reactjs for frontend, Node and expressjs for backend, socket-io and socket-io-client for real time data transfer between frontend and backend, And mongoose to store data in MongoDb.